nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### List recipe : `list`

-Lists out all the recipes that you have added to CookHub
+This command lists out all the recipes that you have added to the recipe book

 Format: `list`

-Expected outcome: You should see a list of all the recipes in CookHub

 Example: `list` will list all the recipes like the picture shown below: